A panel consisting of Ed Krasenstein, Brian Krasenstein, Stephen Bonnell (Destiny), Alex Jones,

 And before you answer, before you answer, I want to read this.

-This is um this is actually what the it's called 18 U.S. Code 2383, rebellion or insurrection.
+This is actually what the, it's called 18 U.S. Code 2383, Rebellion or Insurrection.

-Whoever incites, sets on foot, assists or engages in any rebellion or insurrection against the authority of the United States or the laws thereof, or gives aid or comfort thereto, shall be fined under this title or in prison, not more than 10 years, or both, and shall be incapable of holding any office under the United States.
+Whoever incites, sets on foot, assists, or engages in any rebellion or insurrection against the authority of the United States or the laws thereof, or gives aid or comfort thereto, shall be fined under this title or imprisoned not more than 10 years or both, and shall be incapable of holding any office under the United States.

-I think the bill passed or he was in the House of Representatives 406 to 21.
+I think the bill passed, or it was in the House of Representatives, 406 to 21.

 And it referred to these individuals as insurrectionists.